hande-qmc/hande/documentation/hubbard.rst

     cflags = -g

 Any option not specified in the 'opt' and 'dbg' sections is inherited from the 'main' section.
-The settings in 'opt' are used by default; the debug options can be selected by passing the -g option to mkconfig.py.
+The optimised settings in 'opt' are used by default; the debug options can be selected by passing the -g option to mkconfig.py.

 Available options are: